 There are certainly benefits to making your own flash cards, but in this specific situation these benefits did not outweigh the time cost.
 Because of that, you would probably be better off using premade flashcards to study with instead.

 The companies that make the most popular CPA review courses are aware of the most important concepts on the exam; it’s their job to know!
-If you’re interested in pre-made flashcards, Wiley CPAexcel and Roger CPA have some of the best ones I’ve seen.
-You can try them for yourself by clicking the links below.
+If you’re interested in pre-made flashcards, Wiley CPAexcel has some of the best ones I’ve seen.
+You can try them for yourself by clicking the link below.

 This strategy can save you around 1 hour per week from your study time for each section.
 Considering the average length of a study session is around 24 weeks, that’s an entire day of study time you can save with this one tip!